How to: Push-to-Talk, Push-to-Mute and Toggle Mute on a game controller

 Give it a try!

-AutoPTT is free for the first month, so why not try it out?
+AutoPTT has a one-week free trial, so why not try it out?